FearGoidte/cloch-fiacail/readme.markdown

 #### `$logo-colour`

-Principle colour used in logo or used to create identity.
+Principal colour used in logo or used to create identity.

 ## Significant deletions